-(3) If you are short on money I would recommend a Titan X (Pascal) from eBay or a GTX 1060 (6GB).
-If that is too expensive go for a GTX 1050 Ti.
-If that is still too expensive have a look at Colab.
+(3) If you are short on money I would recommend any cheap GTX 10XX card from eBay (depending on how much memory you need) or an RTX 2060.
+If that is too expensive have a look at Colab.

-(4) If you just want to get started with deep learning a GTX 1050 Ti (4GB) is a good option.
+(4) If you just want to get started with deep learning a GTX 1060 (6GB) is a great option.

 (6) You want to learn quickly how to do deep learning: Multiple GTX 1060 (6GB).

 Both GPU instances on AWS/Azure and TPUs in the Google Cloud are viable options for deep learning.
 While the TPU is a bit cheaper it is lacking the versatility and flexibility of cloud GPUs.
 TPUs might be the weapon of choice for training object recognition or transformer models.
 For other work-loads cloud GPUs are a safer bet — the good thing about cloud instances is that you can switch between GPUs and TPUs at any time or even use both at the same time.